Michael-wigontherun/xEditLevelListInjection/README.txt

   - Important Note: Running this on multiple level list will result in importing the list into the first one it xEdit grabs
 - 6. Verify correct import and delete items from level list you missed when filtering

+Arguments:
+- first argument is always path to xEdit output file.
+Example: ".\xEditOutput\Armor.csv" xEditLevelListInjector is in xEditLevelListInjector folder inside xEdit folder.
+- -outputScript will Ouput the xEditScript to import list with no conformation.
+- -reimport will re-import origonal xEdit output after exporting the filtered list.

 Extra details:

-The reason I did not include mteFunctions.pas or "Add Items To Leveled List.pas", was I dont know if there open source, also mteFunctions.pas has tones of useful meathods
+- The reason I did not include mteFunctions.pas or "Add Items To Leveled List.pas", was I dont know if there open source, also mteFunctions.pas has tones of useful meathods

-"Add Items To Leveled List.pas" also imports items into a level list but it will import all items it runs over to a selected level list. so use this for mods that have a single armor set
+- "Add Items To Leveled List.pas" also imports items into a level list but it will import all items it runs over to a selected level list. so use this for mods that have a single armor set